dennyzhang/challenges-kubernetes/README.md

 - Objective: Know how to deployment k8s cluster env
 - Requirements:
 ```
 1. Deploy 3 nodes k8s' env in your virtualbox.
    One controller, others as worker
 2. Deploy k8s web UI, which is missing by default.
 3. Create a nginx service with 6 instances.
-Should be balanced across worker nodes
+   They should be balanced across worker nodes.
 4. Visit nginx service by loadbalancer.
 (Hint: Ingress)
 ```
 - Main Tech: